etgalloway/fullqualname/README.rst

 fullqualname
 ============

+In Python, the `fully qualified name` of an object is the full dotted "path" to its definition.

-Fully qualified names for Python objects.
+`fullqualname` provides fully qualified names for a variety of types in Python 2 and 3.

 Install
 =======